Understanding the Importance: An Example of an RFI in Project Management

 Defining Project Specifications with Precision

 RFIs transform vague requirements into actionable specifications.
-Instead of a contractor guessing whether "waterproof coating" means a basic sealant or a commercial-grade membrane system, an RFI forces explicit definition before materials are ordered or work begins.
+Instead of a contractor guessing whether "waterproof coating" means a basic sealant or a commercial-grade membrane system, an RFI forces explicit definition.

 Consider a real scenario from enterprise software procurement: A client's RFP stated they needed "GDPR compliance" for their European operations.
 Rather than assume what this meant, the responding vendor issued an RFI asking: